-Exemption from tax does not mean exemption from tax consequences.
-And the tax-exempt status of not-for-profit organizations is in the spotlight - Forms 990, 990-PF and 990-T are disclosed publicly.
+• Experience with tax requirements pertinent to not-for-profits Exemption from tax does not mean exemption from tax consequences.
+And the tax-exempt status of not-for-profits is in the spotlight - Forms 990, 990-PF and 990-T are disclosed publicly.
 Because retaining its tax-exempt status is essential for a not-for-profit organization, accurate reporting and tax compliance are equally essential.
-The auditor must have enough experience to understand the tax regulations, risks and concerns unique to not-for-profit organizations.
+The auditor must have enough experience to understand the tax regulations, risks and concerns unique to not-for-profits.